 - If the student feels the complaint has not been resolved, they may submit a written complaint to the Dean of Students within ten (10) college working days from the time the complaint was filed at the previous level.
 The Dean will work with all parties involved to mediate the complaint in a timely manner.
 In order to mediate the complaint, the Dean may engage faculty or staff members relevant to the complaint in an informal discussion.
 The decision of the Dean of Students regarding a non-academic complaint is final.

 The Arizona SARA Council has jurisdiction over Arizona SARA approved institutions regarding non-instructional complaints for distance education students.
-If a student has gone through the complaint process at Yavapai College, they may register a complaint with the Arizona SARA Council.
+Upon completion of the institution's and AC4's complaint process, a student may register a complaint with the Arizona SARA Council.
 Visit the AZ SARA Complaint Process website for more information.
 For students who are residents of states outside of Arizona, consumer inquiries also may be directed to the following Consumer Protection Agency of the state in which they reside.

 Students can view the State Authorization website for more information.